Stop loss insurance self-funded employers use to cap catastrophic claim risk

 Earlier review gives your advisor time to collect data, obtain clean quotes, negotiate terms, and compare alternatives.
 Rushed stop loss decisions tend to favor whichever option looks easiest, not necessarily the one that protects the company best.

-Bottom Line: Stop Loss Is a Strategy, Not a Line Item
+Viewing Stop Loss as a Strategy, Not Just a Cost

 For self-funded employers, stop loss insurance is one of the most important financial decisions in the health plan.
 Specific coverage protects against a catastrophic claimant.
 Aggregate coverage protects the annual claims budget.
 Deductible corridors define how much risk the employer keeps.
 Contract terms decide whether the policy responds the way leadership expects.